grafana/terraform-provider-grafana/docs/resources/rule_group.md

 - `mute_timings` (List of String) A list of mute timing names to apply to alerts that match this policy.
 - `repeat_interval` (String) Minimum time interval for re-sending a notification if an alert is still firing.
 Default is 4 hours.

 <a id="nestedblock--rule--record"></a>
 ### Nested Schema for `rule.record`

 Required:

+- `from` (String) The ref id of the query node in the data field to use as the source of the metric.
 - `metric` (String) The name of the metric to write to.
-- `from` (String) The ref id of the node in the data field to use as the source of the metric.

 ## Import